bioidiap/bob.db.base/doc/user-guide.rst

 dominant color on the image.

-The authors of this database defined a usage protocol for the images in the database so to allow different publications to be compared in fair grounds.
+The authors of this database defined a usage protocol for the images in the database so to allow different publications to be compared on fair grounds.
 Images ending with ``-1.png`` should be used for training and/or validation while images ending with ``-2.png`` should be used for testing (i.e., may not be used for adjusting system hyper-parameters).